devongovett/node-wkhtmltopdf/README.md

 ## Options

 There are [many options](http://wkhtmltopdf.org/docs.html) available to wkhtmltopdf.
 All of the command line options are supported as documented on the page linked to above.
 The options are camelCased instead-of-dashed as in the command line tool.
 Note that options that do not have values, must be specified as a boolean, e.g. **debugJavascript: true**

 There is also an `output` option that can be used to write the output directly to a filename, instead of returning a stream.

+To interrupt a long running wkhtmltopdf process use `timeout` option with a value of seconds to wait for regular termination.
+Any falsy value means "wait as long as possible", that's default.

 ### Debug Options